 No matter how you approach the game (or sport!), you'll need one major piece of equipment: a ping-pong table.
-(Well, OK, actually, for beer pong, you probably don't need a real table — a slab of plywood will do the trick just fine.)
+(Well, OK, for beer pong, you probably don't need a real table — a slab of plywood will do the trick just fine.)
 But what ping-pong table best suits your needs, and your budget?

 Indoor or outdoor ping-pong table?

 A typical indoor ping-pong table is made of plywood or particle board that will warp and suffer other damage if it's left outside for extended periods of time.
-On the other hand, tables designed for outdoor use are built with weather-resistant materials like fiberboard or aluminum (for the playing surface) and galvanized steel (for the legs, frame, and bolts underneath).
-An outdoor table should feature special paint or a protective coating to handle a hot sun, wet weather, and a wide range of temperatures.
+On the other hand, tables designed for outdoor use are built with weather-resistant materials like fiberboard or aluminum (for the playing surface) and galvanized steel (for the legs, frame and bolts underneath).
+An outdoor table should feature special paint or a protective coating to handle hot sun, wet weather and a wide range of temperatures.
 Be warned, though, that some aficionados say that the ball might bounce oddly on outdoor tables, which tend to have thinner and slicker surfaces.

 Ping-pong table dimensions

-The official dimensions for a regulation table-tennis table is 5' x 9', and it should stand 2.5' off the ground.
+The official dimensions for a regulation table-tennis table are 5' x 9', and it should stand 2.5' off the ground.
 Competitive tournaments require a huge amount of extra space around tables too — a total of roughly 23' x 46' per table.